C4ptainCrunch/thesis/source/index.rst

 Transitivity of the strength relation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We have a method to determine if an agent is stronger than another but we don't have a way to order all our agents regarding to their strength.
+We have a method to determine if an agent is stronger than another but we don't have a way to order all our agents regarding their strength.
 It could be tempting to use a sorting algorithm to order the agents using the weak strength (:math:`\succeq`) relation but for this to be correct, the relation has to be transitive and thus :math:`\succ` has to be acyclic.

 In the following mind experiment, we prove that the relation of weak strength between two agents is not transitive and thus a total order between all possible agents does not exist.